ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Markerless Controller Tracking

 Google clearly thought about solutions to 6DOF controller tracking as well.
 Read more about it in this [roadToVR article](https://www.roadtovr.com/google-mobile-6dof-vr-controller-tracking-inside-out/).
+But since thay use stereo cameras the results may not be directly transferable to mobilephones with only a single camera.

 <p align="center">
 <a href="https://arxiv.org/pdf/1804.05870.pdf"><img src="https://user-images.githubusercontent.com/12700187/60089175-371f2580-9740-11e9-8f86-cbdb5794c673.png" width="100%"></a>